Paradigm4/elastic_resource_groups/README.md

 $ iquery -anq "store(test_array, test_array_shuffle)"
 Query was executed successfully
 ```
-Now `test_array_shuffle` is stored on all 32 instances and we can see our `grouped_aggregate` takes less time to compute:
+Now that `test_array_shuffle` lives on all 32 instances and we can see our `grouped_aggregate` takes less time to compute:
 ```bash
 $ time iquery -otsv -aq "grouped_aggregate(test_array_shuffle, count(*), val)" 4       29989190